rotorman/CyberBrick_ESPNOW_TX/transmitterFW/README.md

 Flashing the internal ExpressLRS module(s) is possible via EdgeTX passthrough (triggered in the background while uploading firmware from VSCode and PlatformIO by [Python script](https://github.com/rotorman/CyberBrick_ESPNOW/transmitterFW/python/EdgeTXpassthrough.py)).
 External modules can be flashed via UART (via USB-to-serial adapter).

-**NOTE!** In order to successfully bind the EdgeTX radio and the CyberBrick receiver, you need to first read out the CyberBrick Core WiFi MAC address and then enter this in the header of [main.cpp](https://github.com/rotorman/CyberBrick_ESPNOW/blob/main/transmitterFW/src/main.cpp#L10).
-You also need to use the same WiFi channel on both sides, that you can also configure similarly.
+**NOTE!** In order to successfully bind the EdgeTX radio and the CyberBrick receiver(s), you need to first read out the CyberBrick Core WiFi MAC address(es) and then enter them into the [main.cpp](https://github.com/rotorman/CyberBrick_ESPNOW/blob/main/transmitterFW/src/main.cpp#L41-L43).
+You also need to use the same [WiFi channel](https://github.com/rotorman/CyberBrick_ESPNOW/blob/5421ba1e0b18e3feffc1dabf1fb9d93e87e9a4ad/transmitterFW/src/main.cpp#L51) on both sides, that you can also configure similarly.
 By default, WiFi channel 1 is used.

 Numerous parts of the code used in this repository stem from the wonderful [ExpressLRS project](https://github.com/ExpressLRS/ExpressLRS/).